oystelan/CFDwavemaker/docs/source/inputfile_description.rst

 Piston wavemaker theory
 .......................

+.. _pistonwavemaker:
 .. figure:: http://www.edesign.co.uk/wp-content/uploads/2013/02/IMGP3051.jpg
    :alt: Example of edinbourgh designs piston wave makers

    Example of `Edinbourgh Designs`_ piston wave maker

    .. _`Edinbourgh Designs`: http://www4.edesign.co.uk/product/piston-wave-generators/

+A piston wave maker is a flat wall which moves horizontally, thereby generating waves (see :numref:`pistonwavemaker`).
+In some cases one may be so lucky to get the position of the wall as output from a wave basin tests.
+This position signal may be used to generate kinematics using piston wave maker theory :cite:`kennard1949generation`.
+To use piston wave maker theory **[wave type]** must first be set to *wavemaker*.
+Secondly, the piston wave maker input signal must be specified.
+This is done through **[piston wavemaker properties]**
+A list of the required input is given below.

 .. list-table::
     :widths: 20 70 10